 This goes hand-in-hand with the point above.
 Once you’ve found some areas in your budget to cut, move that money out of your checking account (where it’s easy to spend) and into a separate savings account at the end of each month.

 And just to clarify, when I say prioritize saving for travel, I don’t mean over saving for retirement, giving to charity or your church, or paying your bills.
 It makes no sense to mortgage your future for pleasure today.

 I do not subscribe to the philosophy I see from some travel influencers or the occasional travel blogger that goes something like this: “Don’t think about it, just book that trip!
 You won’t regret it.”

 What I’m talking about here is making a concerted effort to intentionally set aside money each month for travel.
-With a budget plan in place to save for travel, you’re less likely to find yourself spending money on a daily basis without thinking about it.
+With a budget plan in place to save for travel, you’re less likely to find yourself spending money without thinking about it.

 Take advantage of travel hacking

 By travel hacking, I mean using rewards credit cards that earn points that can be used for travel.
 They might be flexible points (like Chase Ultimate Rewards points) or you might earn miles/points with a specific airline or hotel chain (such as United Mileage Plus or Marriott Bonvoy).

 Again, let me clarify that I do not advocate going into debt for travel.
-We use travel credit cards for all the regular spending we used to use our debit card for: groceries, gas, utilities, etc.
+We use travel credit cards for all the regular spending we used to put on our debit card: groceries, gas, utilities, etc.

-We started using travel rewards credit cards only five years ago and have already booked nearly free airfare for several trips (savings us literally thousands of dollars) in addition to earning a fairly large supply points we can use for several free nights in hotels.
+We started using travel rewards credit cards only seven years ago and have already booked nearly free airfare for several trips (saving us literally thousands of dollars) in addition to earning a fairly large supply of points we can use for several free nights in hotels.